 Furthermore, solar panels are one of the most easily recognized renewable energy equipment.
 Customers and visitors can quickly identify a solar system and know that your business is using green energy.
 We have seen that Millennials and younger Gen Z are more likely to buy from and work for companies that have sustainability and/or climate goals; as they move into the workforce and take on decision-making roles, their influence will continue to increase.

 It is also becoming more common to see large corporations extend sustainability requirements to their suppliers and partners.
 Whether from governments or board members, many companies are facing pressure to become carbon free, carbon neutral, or even carbon negative.
 These companies’ spheres of influence are wide; as a result, Tier 2 and 3 suppliers along the supply chain are also seeing the need to reduce their environmental footprint to continue working with them.

 Solar remains a cost-effective alternative to energy sources that produce carbon emissions and is easy to implement.
 Onsite generation directly offsets a facility’s energy usage while increasing independence from the utility and supports a sustainable reputation for years to come.
 With various tax credits, grants, and loan programs for renewable energy, total project costs can be significantly decreased.
-As investment in solar technology continues in the future, projects will see more efficiencies, cost less, and take less time.
+As investment in solar technology grows in the future, projects will see improved equipment, greater efficiencies, and major savings.